 If you file bankruptcy, but discharge is never issued by the court, then your case is simply dismissed and your debts remain in place.
 This might happen if you change your mind or if your bankruptcy isn’t done in accordance with laws.
 This is why it’s so important to hire an experienced attorney to help you through the process.

-If you’ve filed bankruptcy but never received a discharge, then there is no limit on the amount of time you must wait to file again.
 The following time limits only apply to those bankruptcy filings that have received a discharge.
 These limits go by filing date, not discharge date.

 - Chapter 7 to Chapter 7 – 8 years